ARM-software/SCP-firmware/module/scmi_perf/doc/perf_plugins_handler.md

 Such modules are interposed between the SCMI performance interface module and the DVFS module.
-In this manner, the above modules can affect the final performance level sent to DVFS.
+In this manner, the above modules can affect the final performance level/limits sent to DVFS.

 Since there can be many modules that may be affecting the final performance level, a *scalable* mechanism to insert or remove modules at compile-time is